Lindsey Buckingham: 2018–present: Dismissal from Fleetwood Mac, Solo Anthology, and Lindsey Buckingham

 Mick Fleetwood and the band appeared on CBS This Morning on April 25, 2018, and said that Buckingham would not sign off on a tour that the group had been planning for a year and that they had reached a "huge impasse" and "hit a brick wall".
 When asked if Buckingham had been fired, he said, "Well, we don't use that word because I think it's ugly."
 He also said that "Lindsey has huge amounts of respect and kudos to what he's done within the ranks of Fleetwood Mac and always will."
 In October 2018, Buckingham filed a lawsuit against Fleetwood Mac for breach of fiduciary duty, breach of oral contract, and intentional interference with prospective economic advantage, among other charges; the lawsuit was settled in December of the same year.

 Buckingham stated he learned about the firing after receiving a call from Fleetwood Mac manager Irving Azoff with a message for Buckingham from Stevie Nicks.
 Buckingham stated that Azoff told him: "Stevie never wants to be on a stage with you again."
-According to Azoff, on the evening of MusicCares, just before the band's set, Nicks had taken issue with Buckingham’s outburst over the intro music—the studio recording of Nicks' song "Rhiannon"—and the way he had "smirked" during Nicks' thank-you speech.
+According to Azoff, on the evening of MusiCares, just before the band's set, Nicks had taken issue with Buckingham’s outburst over the intro music—the studio recording of Nicks' song "Rhiannon"—and the way he had "smirked" during Nicks' thank-you speech.
 Buckingham conceded that "It wasn't about it being 'Rhiannon'.
 It just undermined the impact of our entrance.
 That's me being very specific about the right and wrong way to do something."
 Days later, Buckingham called Azoff and asked, "Is Stevie leaving the band, or am I getting kicked out?"
 Azoff told him that he was "getting ousted" from the band after Nicks gave the other band members "an ultimatum: Either [Buckingham] go[es] or she's going to go," to which they decided to fire him.
 Former Tom Petty and the Heartbreakers guitarist Mike Campbell and Neil Finn of Split Enz and Crowded House were named to replace Buckingham.
 Buckingham has stated since that he would be open to rejoining Fleetwood Mac but does not foresee it in the future.